nastyakarnila/tripledot-studios-test-task/readme.md

 3. **A/B Test Analysis**
    Analyzing A/B test results to assess statistical significance between variants.

-In case you want to reprocude results locally
+**The performed analysis and its outputs can be found in analysis.ipynb.
+If you want to reproduce the results locally, please follow the steps below**

 ## Installation and Running Instructions

 ### Prerequisites